ome/omero-documentation/omero/sysadmins/public.rst

 - By default the public user is only allowed to perform GET requests.
 This means that the public user will not be able to Create, Edit or Delete data which requires POST requests.
-  You can change that by setting the :property:`omero.web.public.get_only`
+  If you want to allow these actions from the public user, you can change the :property:`omero.web.public.get_only` property:
-  property:
   ::

       $ bin/omero config set omero.web.public.get_only false